kjanshair/hello-worlds/Envoy/README.md

 ## Envoy Proxy

-A super basic Envoy Proxy implmentation with Nginx as backend and Envoy Proxy as front-end.
+A basic Envoy Proxy example with Nginx as back-end and Envoy Proxy as front-end.

-Simple run `docker-compose up -d`.
+Simply run `docker-compose up -d` to see in action.